colorofchange/killedbycops/README.md

 The map is created with D3, with the database and documents saved as JSON files.
 If running the server locally, you can recreate the cache file with `cd map/data; make`.

 ### Census Data
 Download from http://factfinder2.census.gov.
-Specific instructions at http://bost.ocks.org/mike/bubble-map/#finding-data Take care with updating the US Census data to new American Community Survey years, some areas may be missing in the 2013 data.
+Specific instructions at http://bost.ocks.org/mike/bubble-map/#finding-data

+Take care with updating the US Census data to new American Community Survey years, some areas may be missing in the 2013 data.

 ## Static Site Rendering

-Render the html and static files to _site with
+Render the html and static files to _site with:
 > python manage.py staticsitegen
 > python manage.py collectstatic